For more lesson ideas, click here.

 Possible Learning Outcomes:

-Students will likely need to talk about what there job is, what it involves and talk about issues related to their working life.
+Students will likely need to talk about what their job is, what it involves and talk about issues related to their working life.
 Those that have the fortune to emigrate to an English speaking country will likely also need to apply for a job in English.

 (All outcomes should be proceeded by “by the end of the lesson, students will be better able to”)